Apples: Malus spp. (R+++)

 • stores well (in cold storage). lasts about a week at room temperature.

-Erwin Bauer apples hang on the tree for an additional 2 weeks after the seeds turned brown, but the flavor and acidity level does not appear to benefit from the wait.
-The flavor is similar to McIntosh.
+Erwin Bauer apples (USDA version) hang on the tree for an additional 2 weeks after the seeds turned brown, but its McIntosh-like flavor and acidity level does not appear to benefit from the wait.

 Zone